hilfialkaff/chat-formality/README.md

 Chat Formality Visualization
 ============================

-Visualizing Formality in Social Chat Application
+Visualizing formality in social chat application.

-File directories:
+Open ./visualization/index.html to view the visualization.

+## Directory structure

 * data/
   + All the dataset
   + Script to retrieve all the dataset (Login to Facebook, GMail, etc) should be put here